 Gifts & Donations

 Many of the important works in the collection are gifts, or their acquisition was made possible by donation.
-The Associate Faculty Director of Special Collections would be pleased to consult with anyone interested in making a contribution.
+Deborah Hollis, the Associate Faculty Director, would be pleased to consult with anyone interested in making a contribution.
 Call Special Collections at 303-492-6144.

 Search the Special Collections Webpages

 We are currently experiencing problems with the embedded Google search.
 An alternate method is to go directly to Google Advanced, enter your search terms in the appropriate boxes, and paste "http://ucblibraries.colorado.edu/specialcollections" (without quote marks) into the 'site or domain' box in the 'narrow your results' section.
 We apologize for the inconvenience.